Bibliography

 chevron-rightGeneral Carbon Plan (PCG)hashtag

-The General Carbon Plan is an operational reference guide led by ABC in partnership with APCC and based on the original idea of SAMI.
-This guide aims to provide consensual answers to all practical questions concerning carbon accounting.
+The General Carbon Plan is a reference operational guide led by the ABC in partnership with the APCC and based on the original idea of SAMI.
+This guide aims to answer, by consensus, all practical questions concerning carbon accounting.

 The General Carbon Plan currently covers the four main carbon accounting methodologies, which are: